 An EIA is a multi-stage process.
 It begins with a screening process which decides whether an EIA is required.
 For marine works it is the MMO, in consultation with its statutory consultees, that decides whether an EIA is required and they will base their opinion on a report prepared by the applicant.
 This report should contain a plan showing the proposed location of the development, a brief description of the nature, purpose and size of the proposal and an indication of its possible environmental effects.
 All screening opinions are published on a public register along with any reports the applicant provides to inform the assessments.
 Looking at this register is also a useful way for an applicant to view past EIA submissions.
 For shoreside developments it is the local planning authority (LPA) that will decide the need for an EIA (in consultation with statutory consultees).
 Where the development crosses the land/sea boundary the MMO and the LPA will decide who will be the 'lead authority' to process the application.
 This will depend on the exact nature of the development.
 The Environmental Statement is the concluding information from the EIA which is put forward by the applicant in conjunction with application for planning permission/Marine Licence for the project.

 A Habitats Regulation Assessment (HRA) is carried out for a development which is within or adjacent to a protected site.
+Carrying out the HRA process is the responsibility of the decision maker as the competent authority.
+However, it is the responsibility of the applicant to provide the competent authority with the information that they require to undertake it.
 This assessment is a formal way of applying the Habitat Regulations to a development.
 As part of the HRA process, an Appropriate Assessment (AA) will be required if Natural England or the Environment Agency believe that the proposals are likely to have a Significant Effect upon the site’s features.
 An AA may also be required even if the proposals are not located within a European Site but are still likely to impact upon it.
 An AA is a specific part of the HRA and is a way of appraising the potential effects of a plan or a project on European Sites (Special Protection Areas (SPA), Special Area for Conservation (SAC) or proposed SPAs and Ramsar sites), or in an area recognised as important for marine species such as seals and cetaceans.
+Natural England have produced a flowchart that sets out the process.

 Fishing activity in Marine Protected Areas (MPA) is managed and monitored through a separate process.
 To understand what impact fishing activity is having on an MPA, an MPA assessment is completed.
 It provides information on the MPA designated feature(s), details of what fishing activity takes places within the area and the impact of this activity on the site feature(s).